Lerentis/bitwarden-crd-operator/README.md

 2. **Email Address** - Your Bitwarden account email
 3. **Master Password** - Your Bitwarden master password
 4. **Kubernetes Cluster** - Version 1.16+ recommended
-5. **rbw CLI** - The operator container includes rbw, but for local testing you can install it from [here](https://github.com/doy/rbw)
+5. **Bitwarden CLI** - The operator container includes the Bitwarden CLI, but for local testing you can install it from the official Bitwarden CLI releases or your package manager

 ## Installation

 ### Step 1: Prepare Credentials

+You will need a `ClientID` and `ClientSecret` ([where to get these](https://bitwarden.com/help/personal-api-key/)) as well as your password.
 You have two options for providing Bitwarden credentials:

 #### Option A: Using Helm Values (Quick Start)